On the prediction of spectral densities from Lattice QCD: Multi-level algorithm and spectral densities

 The configurations were generated in Ref.~\cite{DallaBrida:2020cik} for $N_\mathrm{f}=2$ dynamical $O(a)$-improved Wilson fermions on a $96 \times 48^3$ lattice with spacing $a = 0.065$ fm and pion mass $M_\pi \simeq 270$ MeV, so that $M_\pi L \simeq 4.3$.
 The local, unimproved discretization of the vector current was used, with the value of the renormalization factor $Z_V$ at $\beta=5.3$ taken from Ref.~\cite{Dalla_Brida_2019}. \\ First, we study the extraction of $\bar\rho_\sigma(E_\ast)$ at a fixed value of $\syst^{\text{MAX}}=0.02$ $\forall \, E_\ast$ by tuning $\lambda$ accordingly.
 In Fig.~\ref{Fig:stat_errs_n1s} we show the statistical errors for $n_1=1$ and $n_1=10$ with a Gaussian kernel of width $\sigma=M_\pi\simeq270$ MeV and a regulator of the form $B_{tr} = \lambda e^{-2M_\pi t} \delta_{tr}$.
 At a number of configurations which is $n_1=10$ times larger, at all energies we achieve a gain in the statistical errors of $\bar\rho_\sigma(E_\ast)$ which ranges between $25$ and $50$.
 The difference from the ideal $n_1^2=100$ scaling was already observed in Ref.~\cite{DallaBrida:2020cik} for the variance of $C(t)$ and is compatible with the presence of a residual correlation among level-1 configurations.
 Thus, at fixed systematic error, the multi-level scaling of the statistical error proves to be advantageous when compared to classical, one-level ($n_1=1$) algorithms at the energies we probe.
 From the same figure we note that, in order to minimize the statistical fluctuations while keeping the systematic errors under control across all energy levels, we should increase or decrease $\lambda$ at lower or higher energies respectively. \\ Following this last observation, in Fig.~\ref{Fig:reconstructiona} we tune $\lambda$ so that $\stat(\lambda_\ast,E_\ast) = \syst^{\text{MAX}}(\lambda_\ast,E_\ast)$ for a chosen $E_\ast$.
 We note that $n_1=1$ data require a larger value of $\lambda$, thus increasing the overall error.
 By repeating this tuning for a wider energy range, from our best data-set at $n_1=10$ we obtain the preliminary results shown in Fig.~\ref{Fig:reconstructionb} for the noticeably small value of the kernel width $\sigma=M_\pi\simeq270$ MeV.
-Similarly to other studies \cite{Hansen_2019,Bulava_2021}, we observe an increase of the statistical error with the energy.
-Nevertheless, with our multi-level data we observe the presence of a peak: we fit $\bar\rho_\sigma$ with a Breit-Wigner ansatz for $\rho$ smeared with the same kernel $\delta_\sigma$ and obtain results compatible with the presence of a $\rho$ resonance.
-Further refinements are needed to overcome the present limitations of Eq.~(\ref{eq:syst_max}).
+Similarly to other studies \cite{Hansen_2019,Bulava_2021}, we observe an increase of the statistical error with the energy, but with our multi-level data we observe the presence of a peak, which we fit with a (smeared) Breit-Wigner ansatz; our preliminary results are compatible with the presence of a resonance but further refinements are needed to overcome the present limitations of Eq.~(\ref{eq:syst_max}) and to assess remaining systematic effects, including \textit{e.g.} the dependence on the unphysical pion mass.